saikatHi6/ConceptDoc/interview/Algo/DFS.md

    - If the leaf node then returns true
    - call the same method once with the left node and another time with the right node.
 Pass the index by incrementing one.return findPathRecursive(currentNode.left, sequence, sequenceIndex + 1) || findPathRecursive(currentNode.right, sequence, sequenceIndex + 1);

 - Given a binary tree and a number ‘S’, find all paths in the tree such that the sum of all the node values of each path equals ‘S’.
-Please note that the paths can start or end at any node but all paths must follow direction from parent to child (top to bottom).
+Please note that the paths can start or end at any node but all paths must follow directions from parent to child (top to bottom).
    - This can be solved in 2 ways O(N^2) which can be followed like the way to solve all root-to-leaf paths and find a specific sum and O(N) solution using the map.
-   -
+   - Provide 3 inputs.
+Root node, target sum, and list ofthe  current path and return pathCount.
+   - Add base condition root == null return 0
+   - add current val in the current path list
+   - initialize pathCount and pathSum equal to 0
+   - Take an iterator and add values from the current path list to find the sum of the current path values.
+ListIterator<Integer> pathIterator = currentPath.listIterator(currentPath.size());
+   - iterate while loop from back and add to the pathSum
+   - if pathSum equals target sum then increase counter
+   - call the same method for the left node and assign it to pathSum pathCount += countPathsRecursive(currentNode.left, S, currentPath);
+   - Same for the right node pathCount += countPathsRecursive(currentNode.right, S, currentPath);
+   - in the end, remove the current value from currentPath list

+      - O(n) solution can be done using Prefix Sum
 - Given a binary tree, find the length of its diameter.
 The diameter of a tree is the number of nodes on the longest path between any two leaf nodes.
 The diameter of a tree may or may not pass through the root.
+     - Create a global static value to store max distance between the longest leaf nodes
+     - Take function where will pass the root and output will be in int
+     - Add a base condition if root equals null return 0
+     - take an int to calculate the left height call the same method and pass the left node of the root.
+     - take another int to calculate the right height call the same method and pass the left node of the root.
+     - if leaf height is not equal to 0 and right height is not equal to 0 then sum of left height and right height plus 1. if (leftTreeHeight != 0 && rightTreeHeight != 0)  int diameter = leftTreeHeight + rightTreeHeight + 1;
+     - Update the global variable by comparing the global variable and the sum of 2 diameters.
+     - finally return max of leftDiameter and  rightDiameter +1.
+Math.max(leftTreeHeight, rightTreeHeight) + 1;
 - Find the path with the maximum sum in a given binary tree.
 Write a function that returns the maximum sum.
 A path can be defined as a sequence of nodes between any two nodes and doesn’t necessarily pass through the root.
 The path must contain at least one node.